How to fix ridge tiles to a roof

 Once the top course of roof tiles is in place, roll the RidgeFast roll out centrally, along the entire length of the ridge overlapping the product by 100mm at joints, and fix it at approximately 2m centres.
 Remove the paper covering the butyl strip and firmly press the corrugations onto the roof tiles starting with the profiles and moving to the troughs.

 Now you can start fixing the ridge tiles.
 Lay the first ridge tile in the correct position and secure it to the batten.
 Connect the next ridge tile using a ridge union and union clamp.
 Push it firmly into position, fix it in place and repeat the process along the ridgeline.

-Mortar-bedded ridge tilesFor those who prefer the traditional look of mortar bedding, we also offer the Mortar Bedded Security Ridge system.
+Mortar-bedded ridge tilesFor those who prefer the traditional look of mortar bedding or have projects that stipulate it, we also offer the Mortar Bedded Security Ridge system.
 This combines mortar fixing techniques and a mechanical fixing system to ensure compliance with BS 5534.

 Marley’s complete roofing systemThe Marley ridge tile fixing systems are compatible with a wide range of roofing materials, including products from other manufacturers.
 However, if you’re looking for an easy way to specify a compliant roof, along with the convenience and peace of mind that comes from a full system guarantee, we recommend our bespoke roofing system.
 This offers convenience, ensuring all components work together seamlessly and that the finished roof looks good, is safe, weather-resistant and adequately ventilated.

 For more information, and detailed instructions on how to fix ridge tiles safely and securely, please download our Universal RidgeFast fixing guide.